 It's that time of year again—Tax Season.
 But don't fret, the Free Library is here to help you make sense of it all!

-Besides the annual inflation adjustments and increased standardized deduction that taxpayers can expect when filing their 2020 tax return, the Internal Revenue Service has also introduced some changes to the 1040 form.
-Here’s a brief summary of what to expect:
+Besides the annual inflation adjustments and increased standardized deduction that taxpayers can expect when filing their 2021 tax return, the Internal Revenue Service has provided a few guidelines to assist taxpayers as they prepare their returns:

-Instructions and booklets containing Form 1040, Form 1040-SR, and the three Schedule supplements are available in the lobby of Parkway Central Library.
-Please call your local neighborhood library ahead of your visit to confirm form availability.
+Beginning in February, instructions and booklets containing Form 1040, Form 1040-SR, and the three Schedule supplements will be available in the Social Science & History Department at Parkway Central Library.
+To determine tax form availability at your neighborhood library, please call ahead to confirm before you visit.

-No Pennsylvania tax forms available at the Free Library
+Pennsylvania Tax Forms Are No Longer Available at the Free Library

 Alternatively, individual taxpayers may still be able to obtain Pennsylvania state forms using one of the following methods: